BDC Hamburger Icon

 Coaching conversations can be uncomfortable, but growth does not happen for anyone who stays in their comfort zone.
 Avoiding these important conversations with your employees not only stunts their growth as professionals, but also holds you back from being a great leader.

 The most effective approach to feedback is giving it in a timely manner with open communication.
-In these conversations, set clear expectations and ensure your employee walks away with a solid understanding of how to handle the situation, project or task in the future.
+In these conversations, set clear expectations.
+Also, ensure your employee walks away with a solid understanding of how to handle the situation, project or task in the future.

 Did You Know?Did you know

-There are many tools that track and measure employee performance.
-Using these resources will help you gather unbiased data and metrics on your team’s performance to bring clarity and fairness to coaching conversations.
+There are many tools that measure employee performance.
+Using these resources will help you gather unbiased data and metrics on your team's performance to bring clarity and fairness to coaching conversations.

 graphic of businesspeople standing in front of a large to-do list

 Employee performance improves when you challenge your team, give them more opportunities and trust in their abilities.
-If they fail, the results may not have turned out well that time, but their output will be even greater in the long run as they learn and grow from that experience and your guidance.
+If they fail, the results may not have turned out well that time, but their output will be even greater in the long run.
+They’ll learn and grow from that experience and your guidance.

 Busy leaders often get bogged down with their own work, meetings and commitments.
 For the sake of time, it may be tempting to take a hands-off approach after assigning projects.
 Instead, plan to follow up and create channels of communication where employees can find support throughout their progress.
 Find the balance between giving your employees freedom and being there to help along the way as needed.